petya2164/ZsharpGameEditor/README.md

 ================

 Inspired by [ZGameEditor](http://www.zgameeditor.org/), this project aims to make OpenGL game development easier than ever before!

 You always wanted to learn OpenGL, but never liked its low-level API?
+Guess what!?
+Now you can build an OpenGL game without writing a single line of code

 Main features:
 + Integrated developer environment where you build, preview and test your game